July 1, 2026

 A's saving = 2x − 3y = 1600

-We need B's saving = 3x − 4y.
+We need B's savings = 3x − 4y.
 But we have only one equation with two unknowns.
-Hence, we cannot determine B's saving numerically.
+Hence, we cannot determine B's savings numerically.

 Answer: Cannot be determined with the given data.